Printing Photos from the Museum Archives

 Scans include basic corrections and basic dust spotting.
 Further “cleaning” of images (removal of dust, scratches, and other blemishes), particularly on greatly enlarged images, will be charged at a rate of $40 per hour (or $10 per 15 minutes).
 Not all photographs were created equal, and results of enlarging are dependent on the quality of the original or the print available to scan from.
 A new reference print may need to be made (from original negative) for which there is a fee of $10.
 The reference print remains with the Photo Archives.

 The Photo Archives staff will provide assistance in research and answer questions regarding photos, history, and purchasing/use of photographic copies.
-Staff cannot undertake open-ended research projects for patrons.
+Staff cannot undertake open-ended research projects for patrons, does not provide genealogical research services, nor does the Museum offer proofreading, fact-checking, and/or editing services for patrons’ manuscripts and other work.